best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 [Version control](version_control.md) of changes provides an audit trail.

-* The code, documentation, and peer reviews should all be version controlled.
+* You should version control the code, documentation, and peer reviews.
 Git software is most commonly used for this.
-* The code should be developed on an open source code platform, like GitHub.
+* You should develop the code on an open source code platform, like GitHub.
 This transparency increases your users trust in the analysis.
-* There should be a clear record of every change and who made it.
+* You should have a clear record of every change and who made it.
 * Each change should be linked to a reason, for example, a new requirement or an issue in the existing code.
-* Reviews of changes should be stored with the version of the analysis that was reviewed.
+* You should store reviews of changes with the version of the analysis that was reviewed.

 ## Quality assure throughout development